 Nuismer et al. (2012) explored the connection between convergence and complementarity to nestedness patterns in mutualistic networks.
-They show that coevolutionary selection tend to decrease nestedness and it generates even more strongly antinested networks when coevolutionary selection increases by favoring the emergence of reciprocal specialization.
-In contrast, nestedness values were very high in our model, as in real mutualistic networks.
-Previous neutral models taking into account ecological drift (Krishna et al., 2008; Canard et al., 2012), produced high values of nestedness which suggests that random interactions and species abundance distribution (’neutral forbidden links’ (Canard et al., 2012)), are determinants of the structure of mutualistic networks.
-Connectance values obtained from our simulations are close to the predictions of other neutral network models (Canard et al., 2012).
-However, compared to real mutualistic networks with similar diversity as ours (24 plant and animal species on average), our connectance values (C = 0.5) are higher than the reported webs (C = 0.28) (Olesen and Jordano, 2002).
+They showed that coevolutionary selection tend to decrease nestedness and it generates even more strongly antinested networks when coevolutionary selection increases by favoring the emergence of reciprocal specialization.
+In contrast, nestedness values were very high in our model, as it is in real mutualistic networks.
+Previous neutral models (e.g. Krishna et al., 2008; Canard et al., 2012), by taking into account ecological drift, produced high values of nestedness, which suggests that random interactions and species abundance distribution (’neutral forbidden links’ (Canard et al., 2012)), are determinants of the structure of mutualistic networks.
+Connectance values obtained from our simulations are close to the predictions of other neutral network models (Canard et al., 2012, …? ).
+However, compared to real mutualistic networks with similar diversity. our connectance values (C = 0.5) are higher than the reported webs (C = 0.28) (Olesen and Jordano, 2002).
 Interestingly, Nuismer et al. (2012) found that only assuming coevolutionary selection forces also leads to an increase in connectance.
-This means that both basic genetic and ecological processes and coevolutionary selection can increase connectance in mutualistic networks.
+This means that both basic genetic and ecological processes, and coevolutionary selection can increase connectance in mutualistic networks.
 The question is why observed mutualistic webs have a lower connectance than those predicted by our model and previous models.
 We conjecture that this difference in connectance values might be due to different types of forbidden links (i.e. biological constraints impeding plant-animal interactions), such as phenology (Encinas-Viso et al., 2012; Olesen et al., 2008) or environmental fluctuations that were not explicitly included in our approach.

+Conclusion

 In summary, our results show the emergence of convergence, complementarity and nestedness following basic genetic and ecological processes.
 Our predictions fit well to the observed plant-hummingbird complementarity and hummingbird convergence.
-In contrast to previous studies showing antinested networks, we found highly nested values in agreement with empirical mutualistic networks (Bascompte et al., 2003).
-Our results suggest that diversification dynamics combining ecological (demography and dispersal limitation), population genetics (mutation, recombination, as sortative mating and drift) and morphological constraints may form the basic processes producing the key patterns of mutualistic networks, from trait convergence and complementarity to connectance and nestedness.
+In contrast to previous studies, we found highly nested values in agreement with empirical mutualistic networks (Bascompte et al., 2003).
+Our results suggest that diversification dynamics combining ecological (demography and dispersal limitation), population genetics (mutation, recombination, as sortative mating and drift) and morphological constraints may form the basic processes producing the key patterns of mutualistic networks, from trait convergence and complementarity to connectance and nestedness in mutualistic networks.